hindman/mvs/README.md

 $ mvs --details
 ```

-In general terms, the command has the following usage.
+In general terms, the executable has the following usage.
 Note that the default
-structure is flat and that the `--rename` option is consisered structual
+structure is flat and that the `--rename` option is considered structural
-because in implies that the input path data consists solely of original paths.
+because it implies that the input path data consists solely of original paths.

 ```text
 mvs SOURCE [STRUCTURE] [OTHER]